-To report SUSPECTED ADVERSE REACTIONS, contact Takeda Pharmaceuticals America, Inc. at 1-877-825-3327 and the ACTOPLUS MET website at: www.actoplusmet.com or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Takeda Pharmaceuticals at 1-877-825-3327 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

------DRUG INTERACTIONS------
+---DRUG INTERACTIONS--

 - Strong CYP2C8 inhibitors (e.g., gemfibrozil) increase pioglitazone concentrations.
-Limit ACTOPLUS MET dose to 15 mg/850 mg daily.
+Limit ACTOPLUS MET XR dose to 15 mg/1000 mg daily.
 (2.3, 7.1) - CYP2C8 inducers (e.g., rifampin) may decrease pioglitazone concentrations.
 (7.2) - Carbonic anhydrase inhibitors may increase risk of lactic acidosis.
 Consider more frequent monitoring.
 (7.3) - Drugs that reduce metformin clearance (such as ranolazine, vandetanib, dolutegravir, and cimetidine), may increase the accumulation of metformin.
 Consider the benefits and risks of concomitant use.
 (7.4) - Alcohol can potentiate the effect of metformin on lactate metabolism.
 Warn patients against excessive alcohol intake.
 (7.5) - Use of insulin secretagogues or insulin use may increase the risk for hypoglycemia and may require dose reduction.
 (7.6) - Topiramate may decrease pioglitazone concentrations.
 (7.8)